Beth Moore

-Wanda Elizabeth "Beth" Moore (born Wanda Elizabeth Green, June 16, 1957) is an American Anglican evangelist, author, and Bible teacher.
+Wanda Elizabeth Moore (born Wanda Elizabeth Green, June 16, 1957) is an American Anglican evangelist, author, and Bible teacher.
 She is president of Living Proof Ministries, a Christian organization she founded in 1994 to teach women.
-Living Proof Ministries is based in Houston, Texas.
-Moore, who is "arguably the most prominent white evangelical woman in America", speaks at arena events and has sold millions of books.
+Living Proof Ministries is based in Houston.
+Moore, who is said to be "arguably the most prominent white evangelical woman in America", speaks at arena events and has sold millions of books.
+While Joyce Meyer has a similar status, she is usually considered to be charismatic versus evangelical.

 In conjunction with Lifeway Christian Resources, Living Proof Ministries conducted more than a dozen "Living Proof Live" conferences around the United States annually, with Travis Cottrell leading worship.
 From 2007 to 2011, Moore, Kay Arthur, and Priscilla Shirer collaborated on a LifeWay weekend conference known as "Deeper Still: The Event".
 While Living Proof Ministries no longer works in conjunction with Lifeway, Moore continues to teach through live events and a podcast/radio show called Living Proof with Beth Moore, as well as on her YouTube channel of the same name.

-Moore continues to write books and produces video resources based on the Bible studies that she conducts at the Living Proof Live conferences, although today they are published through Living Proof Ministries rather than Lifeway Christian Resources.
+Moore continues to write books and produces video resources based on Bible studies that she conducts at the Living Proof Live conferences, although today they are published through Living Proof Ministries rather than Lifeway Christian Resources.
 She has taught at conferences for women in Ireland, England, Singapore, the Philippines, Puerto Rico, and India.
 Moore and her husband, Keith, joined the Anglican Church in North America in 2021.

 Early life and education

-Born in Green Bay, Wisconsin, and raised in Arkadelphia, Arkansas, where her father owned a cinema house.
-Moore is the fourth of five children, all of whom worked at the cinema from a young age.
+Born in Green Bay, Wisconsin, Beth Moore lived in Arkadelphia, Arkansas, where her father owned a cinema house.
+She is the fourth of five children, all of whom worked at the cinema from a young age.

-Moore was raised in the Southern Baptist Church and regularly attended as a child three times each week.
+Moore grew up in the Southern Baptist Church and regularly attended as a child three times each week.
 She has often referenced that church was a safe place for her as she was growing up and was the place where she could escape the sexual abuse she experienced at home.

-She earned a Bachelor of Arts degree in political science at Texas State University, where she pledged and was initiated into Chi Omega.
+She earned a Bachelor of Arts degree in political science at Texas State University in San Marcos, where she pledged and was initiated into Chi Omega.

 Personal life

 Moore and her husband, Keith, married in 1978.
-Keith, who was raised in a Catholic family, continued his father's plumbing business.
+Keith grew up in a Catholic family, continued to work in his father's plumbing business.
 They have two daughters, Amanda and Melissa.
-Both daughters, along with son-in-law Curtis Jones, work with their mother at Living Proof Ministries.

-Moore and her husband attend an Anglican church in Spring, Texas.
+Both daughters and a son-in-law, Curtis Jones, work with Beth at Living Proof Ministries.
+Beth Moore and her husband attend an Anglican church in Spring, Texas.